-Also, there are times when the voltage goes very high and our sensitive equipment starts getting problems.
-We all have experienced this condition when sometimes we get up early in the morning and we switch on the light and it goes fut and we realize the bulb got fused because at the time of the early morning, the voltage is generally high because the Load on the grid is minimum.
-So we define the voltage into three categories
+Also, there are times when the voltage goes very high, and our sensitive equipment starts getting problems.
+We all have experienced this condition when sometimes we get up early in the morning and switch on the light, and it goes out, and we realize the bulb got fused because, in the early morning, the voltage is generally high.
+After all, the Load on the grid is minimum.
+So we define the voltage into three categories.

 - Low voltage condition